Where Ideas Come to Life.

 Color makes all the difference in your marketing message and company logo.
 When used correctly, the right colors will attract your target demographic and go a long way toward favorably influencing his or her purchasing behavior.

 In general terms, bright and bold colors are attention-grabbing but can appear brash.
 Muted tones convey a more sophisticated image, but run the risk of being overlooked.
 More specifically, particular meanings are ascribed to different colors in society…

 Red implies passion, energy, boldness, and is said to stimulate hunger.
 For example, restaurants like McDonalds, Pizza Hut, KFC, Wendy’s and Popeyes use red in their logos to stimulate hunger.

 Orange is often seen as the color of innovation and modern thinking.

 Blue is one of the most widely used colors in corporate logos.
 It implies professionalism, serious mindedness, integrity, strength, sincerity, dependable, and calm.
 Blue is also associated with authority and success, and for this reason is popular with both financial institutions and government bodies.

-FACT ABOUT COLOR
+FACTS ABOUT COLOR

 Color was the most important feature for 93% of consumers